 You’ll be charged tuition fees for every academic year you study at LIS.
 This fee covers all elements of your enrolment, tuition, supervision and assessment for the full academic year.
 It does not cover accommodation, living costs, books, learning materials (including a laptop computer) or travel.
 Once we have achieved registration and degree awarding powers, you’ll be able to apply to Student Finance to cover your tuition fees, and to provide a maintenance loan.
 For updates on our regulatory status, please see our Regulatory Updates page.

 If you suspend or withdraw during a year of study, then the amount of tuition fees you’ll be liable to pay, and your eligibility for refunds is set out in the Tuition Fee Refund Policy.

-If you make a complaint in relation to our delivery of the programme and the complaint is upheld, or in the rare event that there has been a material breach of contract by the School, eligibility for refund or compensation will be considered under the School’s Student Compensation and Refund Policy.
+If you make a complaint in relation to our delivery of the degree and the complaint is upheld, or in the rare event that there has been a material breach of contract by the School, eligibility for refund or compensation will be considered under the School’s Student Compensation and Refund Policy.

 Our Terms and Conditions set out that where fees are not paid, the School may suspend and withhold educational services, with reasonable notice.

 It remains a possibility that the impacts of the COVID-19 pandemic will continue into 2021/22 and impact on our ability to deliver face-to-face tuition.
 Given this, we are investing in developing contingency to deliver our academic programme and broader student proposition remotely should this be required.